-Every business in UAE that’s involved with the import and/or export of goods in are to follow the customs regulations, as well as pa tax and duties as appropriate.
-Complying to rules involves effective management and careful planning as the regulations can be complex and remaining fully compliant with movement of goods can be quite tricky, most especially for big businesses.
+Every business in UAE that's involved with the import and/or export of goods in are to follow the customs regulations, as well as a tax and duties as appropriate.
+Complying to rules involves effective management and careful planning as the regulations can be complex and remaining fully compliant with the movement of goods can be quite tricky, most especially for big businesses.
 Shipping requirements are also frequently subjected to complex changes, making it incredibly difficult for businesses to keep up with all of the latest procedures.

-Why do businesses get audited by the UAE Federal Customs Authority?
+Why Do Businesses Get Audited by the Uae Federal Customs Authority?

 The UAE Federal Customs Authority is a government authority on all Customs-related procedures.
-They regularly carry out reviews on import and export declarations, company official returns, as well as other relevant documents in order to make sure a business is fully complaint and is paying the right amount of import/export taxes at the right time.
+They regularly carry out reviews on import and export declarations, company official returns, as well as other relevant documents in order to make sure a business is fully compliant and is paying the right amount of import/export taxes at the right time.
 The tax authority also conducts official post clearance audits in UAE to ensure duty reliefs are applied correctly.
 A business that will be scheduled for an audit will get a notification from the tax authority in writing or by a surprise visit.

-How can I prepare my business for a post-clearance audit in UAE?
+How Can I Prepare My Business for a Post-clearance Audit in UAE?

-If you’ve been notified regarding an audit by the UAE Federal Customs Authority, it is recommended to contact a customs auditor in Dubai UAE or your customs broker.
-An expert will provide you with a personalized guidance that is based on the parameters of audit for your specific business.
+If you've been notified regarding an audit by the UAE Federal Customs Authority, it is recommended to contact a customs auditor in Dubai UAE or your customs broker.
+An expert will provide you with personalized guidance that is based on the parameters of the audit for your specific business.

 As you are preparing, remember that the tax authority already has digital records regarding import and export filings.
-It is important that you are completely honest when disclosing information to the tax authority, even when you think you haven’t done anything wrong.
+It is important that you are completely honest when disclosing information to the tax authority, even when you think you haven't done anything wrong.
 Being caught in withholding information is going to make your business suffer in the long run.
-It is always best to disclose any violation you think you have committed even before it is targeted as that can lead to better results for your business rather than the tax authority finds out your business has violated regulations during a post clearance audit.
+It is always best to disclose any violation you think you have committed even before it is targeted as that can lead to better results for your business rather than the tax authority finding out your business has violated regulations during a post clearance audit.

 To prepare for a customs audit in UAE, here are some useful tips to remember:

 - Contact a customs auditing firms in Dubai UAE immediately.
 A customs auditor that is not from the UAE Federal Customs Authority can ensure that your business is ready for the official post clearance audit.
 Knowing possible issues of a customs audit when the official process happens will let you be more prepared when investigated by the tax authority.
-Also, you can hire the customs audit specialist in representing your business when a tax officer arrives.
+Also, you can hire a customs audit specialist in representing your business when a tax officer arrives.

 - Gather all the relevant documents.
 Examine the transactions that are relevant to the focus of the customs audit.
 You are going to need all relevant notes, receipts, invoices, and other paperwork.
-Be aware that records are to be maintained at least five years starting from the date of transacting with the customs authority.
+Be aware that records are to be maintained for at least five years starting from the date of transacting with the customs authority.

 - Take into consideration reporting errors and violations voluntarily.
 Voluntary disclosure can always aid a business, most especially before the actual customs audit as penalties can significantly increase when a tax officer himself uncovers an error.

 - Have answers to the most common questions asked during a post clearance audit in UAE.
 Do you have specific customs strategies that are overseen by a team or dedicated person?
 Does your business have compliance plans and risk management plans in place?
-Do you know your business’ total annual duty amount and total annual VAT paid?
-Does the business have records on the annual value for its imports?
+Do you know your business's total annual duty amount and total annual VAT paid?
+Does the business have records of the annual value for its imports?
 Do you know all steps of the supply chain of the business?
 Does the business know and implement all the latest changes to legislation including regulations on classifications and tariffs?